RasaHQ/rasa/docs/nlu/choosing-a-pipeline.rst

 .. literalinclude:: ../../data/configs_for_docs/default_english_config.yml
     :language: yaml

-In case your training data is in a different language than English and is rich with domain specific vocabulary, use the following pipeline:
+In case your training data is in a different language than English, use the following pipeline:

 .. literalinclude:: ../../data/configs_for_docs/default_config.yml
     :language: yaml